Shims and Package Managers

 npm exec --yes --package pnpm@10.32.1 -- pnpm ...

-When packageManager is absent and the runtime has bin/pnpm, Nodeup runs it directly.
+When packageManager is absent and the runtime has bin/pnpm, Nodeup runs it directly and labels the strategy as direct-runtime-binary.
 Otherwise it falls back to:

 npm exec --yes --package pnpm -- pnpm ...